Slow Cooker Chicken Stew

 Thicken:

-• When there are 30 more minutes towards the end of cooking, add the cream, stir well.
+• When 30 minutes remain in the cooking process, add the cream and stir well.

-• In a measuring cup, dissolve 2 tablespoons of cornstarch in 1/2 cup of water until no lumps are visible and slowly pour the mixture into the stew.
+• In a measuring cup, mix 2 tablespoons of cornstarch with 1/2 cup of water until smooth, then gradually add the mixture to the stew.

 • Using a potato masher, mash about 1/4 of the veggies.